Hurricane Florence Case Study

 The hurricane caused at least $38 billion in damage.

 Heavy rains caused a slope to collapse at a coal ash landfill at a closed power station outside the port city of Wilmington.
-2,000 cubic yards of ash were displaced at the Sutton Plant and contaminated water flowed into the cooling pond.
+Two thousand cubic yards of ash were displaced at the Sutton Plant, and contaminated water flowed into the cooling pond.
 Ash left when coal is burned contains toxic heavy metals, including lead and arsenic.

 Heavy rainfall from the remnants of Hurricane Florence sent tens of thousands of gallons of untreated wastewater into a tributary of North Carolina’s Cape Fear River basin.
-63000 gallons of untreated waste flowed from a sanitary sewer main.
+Sixty-three thousand gallons of untreated waste flowed from a sanitary sewer main.

 Rescuers were hampered by the extensive flooding caused by heavy rainfall.